 For amniotic fluid specimens, the in-situ method of cell culture and clonal analysis is performed.
 G-banded metaphase spreads from 12-15 clones from a minimum of 2 independent cultures are examined.
-For CVS and PUBS samples, G-banded chromosomes from 20 metaphase cells are examined.
+For PUBS samples, G-banded chromosomes from 20 metaphase cells are examined.

 For all samples, 5 cells are completely analyzed and at least 3 karyograms are prepared.
 Additional chromosome analysis and special banding techniques are employed as needed.

 DCI can also culture prenatal specimens to forward to an outside laboratory for testing.
 Please inquire for more details.

 Please see our FISH page for our full test menu.